panacloud-modern-global-apps/full-stack-serverless-cdk/step01_hello_lambda/python/helloLambdaWithPython/README.md

 ## Step 02

-Change Runtinme from NODEJS TO PYTHON in lambda function in your stack file under lib folder as we are writing our handler in python.
+Change Runtime from NODEJS TO PYTHON in lambda function in your stack file under lib folder as we are writing our handler in python.

 ```
 const hello = new lambda.Function(this, "HelloHandler", {